Purveyor of Knowledge and Emerging Publisher of Content and Visually Driven Books

 …“As a painter-director, Estella belongs to the progressive group of painters identified with the modern movement.
 One of his paintings “Madonna” is currently exhibited in the Vatican Galleries, in Rome and he has consistently won awards in art competitions.”… Galo B. Ocampo, President of the United Nations Art Club, New York City, 1951

-Estella Paintings on Display in New York by: M. Teatsorth, New York, June 2, 1952
+… “Estella’s new works mark another step in his evolution from regionalism to internationalism… Estella Paintings on Display in New York by: M. Teatsorth, New York, June 2, 1952

 …” Mr. Estella, in ranging from tortuous, lumpy form to a natural lunar theme, real hard-textured and frigidly mysterious is interested in conveying emotion.
-The harmony in his work is considerable."… New York Herald, June 1954
+The harmony in his work is considerable.”… New York Harold, June 1954

 …”His oils are astringent and composed of overlapping geometric planes and mutres or paled harmonies”… Art Digest, New York, June/July Issue 1954